AdvancedResearchComputing/examples/fcs-gx/README.md

 ```
 You only need to download this once unless NCBI updates the script.

-2. Submit a job to run the human genome example:
+2. Upload the provided example batch job scripts to your working directory, make appropriate changes with respect to your account name, partition etc. if necessary and then submit a job to run the human genome example:
 ```bash
 sbatch fcs-gx-hs1.slurm
 ```